 In addition to food, to the extent that you are comfortable, we will also delve into the other areas of your life that ‘feed’ you – your relationships, physical activity, career and spirituality.
 Why?
 Because no amount of broccoli will make you healthy and happy if you are stuck in a high-stress job that you no longer enjoy.
 We go deep.
 You will get a lot of value.

-I offer a free “Lose Weight, Gain Energy” Health Consultation so that we can discuss your health concerns and goals, and you can find out if I am the right coach for you.
-Click here to schedule your free Health Consultation.
+I offer a free Families Eating Better Strategy Session so that we can discuss your health concerns and goals, and you can find out if I am the right coach for you.
+Click here to schedule your free Strategy Session.

 Can I just sign up for one session with you?

 I don’t offer single sessions, because real change takes time.
 A healthy body full of energy is achieved one small step at a time, with each new food choice and mind shift, integrated into a new lifestyle that supports healthy living.
-It took a while to get the point you are at, and it will take time to change it.
+It took a while to get to the point you are at, and it will take time to change it.
 I am ready to support you to achieve your goals, but I only work with clients who are ready to commit to making changes.
-That’s why I start everyone out with a free “Lose Weight, Gain Energy” Health Consultation, to make sure we are on the same page.
+That’s why I start everyone out with a free Families Eating Better Strategy Session, to make sure we are on the same page.